Breakfast is one of the hardest meals for meal prep.

 Waffles and pancakes

-- Premade – chuck ’em in the toaster and call it a day.
-I like Van’s toaster waffles!
+- Commercially prepped frozen ones: Just pop them in the toaster and call it a day.
+I like Van’s waffles; they also make gluten free ones!

-- Prepped, savory – I love me some good savory pancakes or waffles!
-This recipe looks awesome.
+- Prepped, savory: I love me some good savory pancakes or waffles, like Jalapeno Cheddar Cornbread Waffles.

-- Prepped, sweet – I always look forward to traditional pancakes and waffles when I prep them.
-My recipe is for members of the WWL Meal Prep Program!
+- Prepped, sweet: I always look forward to traditional pancakes and waffles when I prep them.
+The picture above shows our incredible blueberry lemon pancakes!

 Waffles and pancakes are a kid-friendly AND freezer-friendly option for breakfast meal prep.
 Get on it!